-Sessional Instructors - Faculty of Education (Winter 2026)
+Sessional Instructor - Faculty of Education (Winter 2026) *Repost*

-The Faculty of Education at the University of Prince Edward Island has openings for sessional instructors to teach the following courses in winter 2026.
+The Faculty of Education at the University of Prince Edward Island has opening an for sessional instructor to teach the following online course in winter 2026.
 The offering of each course listed is conditional pending final enrolment numbers.
 All positions are subject to final budgetary and administrative approval.

 ED-4336-3 Developing Learning and Play - (taught in French)